Jump-diffusion models of parametric volume-price distributions

-In practical applications, KM estimators are effective for identifying stochastic processes in noisy datasets, particularly for detecting discontinuous jumps in a system driven by stochastic forcing, as shown in paleoclimate ice core data showing heavy-tailed dynamics similar to financial markets~\cite{riechers2023discontinuous}.
+In practical applications, Kramers-Moyal (KM) estimators are effective for identifying stochastic processes in noisy datasets, particularly for detecting discontinuous jumps in a system driven by stochastic forcing, as shown in paleoclimate ice core data showing heavy-tailed dynamics similar to financial markets~\cite{riechers2023discontinuous}.
 However, their application to real-world financial data requires careful consideration of assumptions such as the Markov property, time-homogeneity, dense state space sampling, and sampling intervals short relative to system dynamics, as well as challenges like finite sampling effects, nonstationarity, and the presence of outliers, which can distort coefficient estimates~\cite{riechers2023discontinuous, friedrich2011approaching}.
 Complementary methods for handling nonstationary red noise, such as filtering to autocorrelation structures or power spectral densities, further enhance robustness in real-world noisy environments~\cite{PhysRevX.14.021037}.
 Robust preprocessing and sufficient data resolution are critical to ensure accurate detection of jump contributions versus continuous dynamics in intraday trading environments, as seen in applications to turbulent flows and other complex systems~\cite{friedrich2011approaching, RENNER_PEINKE_FRIEDRICH_2001}.
+The successful application of KM methods to financial data requires careful attention to several critical assumptions and practical considerations, including the Markov property, time-homogeneity, finite-lag effects, and the presence of outliers, which are systematically addressed through our four-step analysis pipeline in Section 2.
 This work aims to quantify the role of jumps in intraday volume-price fluctuations using high-frequency financial data.
 Our objectives are: a) Estimate KM coefficients to assess the necessity of jump-diffusion models over pure diffusion frameworks. b) Evaluate the contribution of jumps to market dynamics and their implications for risk management.
 Integrating stochastic process theory with computational techniques, we provide a robust framework for modeling financial volatility, advancing both theoretical understanding and practical risk assessment.